-• Test Fires - Include a description of the test ammo used and the "T" numbers assigned to the test fired cartridge cases.

-- Date of offense - County - Type of case - IBIS Entries Which test fires are to be entered into IBIS. - Initials of the Forensic Scientist assigned to the case - Agency the agency that submitted the firearm. - File # Agency OCA (case identifying number) - 5.2.12 Test fires are considered only as reference items in the Laboratory. - 5.2.12.1 Test fires created using Laboratory ammunition for comparison purposes shall be returned to the submitting agency with the firearm in/from which they were test fired. - 5.2.12.1.1 Test fires using Laboratory ammunition that are made solely for entry into the NIBIN/IBIS database and test fires made for other purposes (e.g., distance determination, gun function, muzzle velocity, etc.) may be disposed of on a regular basis.
-Disposal may be accomplished by placing the items in the appropriate containers that are transferred to State Surplus or other acceptable means approved by the Forensic Scientist Manager. - 5.2.12.2 Test fires that are made from evidence ammunition submitted by the agency shall be returned in the same container in which the evidence cartridges were received.
-A statement shall be included in the Laboratory Report to reflect the fired condition of the evidence cartridges. - 5.2.12.2.1 Bullets/projectiles from test fires using evidence ammunition that are used for distance determinations, muzzle velocity examinations, and suppressor examinations are not typically returned to the submitting agency because these tests preclude recovery of the projectiles. - 5.2.13 After completion of examination and all necessary test firing, firearms shall be made safe by blocking the action with a plastic or nylon band/tie before packaging.
+- Caliber The caliber of the firearm. - State Crime Laboratory Case number. - Manufacturer Manufacturer of firearm. - Model Model of firearm, if known. - SN# Serial number of firearm, if present. - Item# The "K" number assigned to this firearm. - Test Fires Include a description of the test ammo used and the "T" numbers assigned to the test fired cartridge cases. - Date of offense. - County. - Type of case. - IBIS Entries Which test fires are to be entered into IBIS. - Initials of the Forensic Scientist assigned to the case. - Agency the agency that submitted the firearm. - File # Agency OCA (case identifying number). - 5.2.14 Test fires are considered only as reference items in the Laboratory. - 5.2.14.1 Test fires created using Laboratory ammunition for comparison purposes shall be returned to the submitting agency with the firearm in/from which they were test fired. - 5.2.14.1.1 Test fires using Laboratory ammunition that are made solely for entry into the NIBIN/IBIS database and test fires made for other purposes (e.g., distance determination, gun function, muzzle velocity, etc.) may be disposed of on a regular basis.
+Disposal may be accomplished by placing the items in the appropriate containers that are transferred to State Surplus or other acceptable means approved by the Forensic Scientist Manager. - 5.2.14.2 Test fires that are made from evidence ammunition submitted by the agency shall be returned in the same container in which the evidence cartridges were received.
+A statement shall be included in the Laboratory Report to reflect the fired condition of the evidence cartridges. - 5.2.14.2.1 Bullets/projectiles from test fires using evidence ammunition that are used for distance determinations, muzzle velocity examinations, and suppressor examinations are not typically returned to the submitting agency because these tests preclude recovery of the projectiles.
+A statement shall be included in the Laboratory Report to identify when such bullets/projectiles are consumed during testing.